 - 1) Underway Data: Continuous near surface measurements of temperature, salinity and in vivo chlorophyll fluorescence were recorded from seawater pumped through the ship's uncontaminated seawater system.
 Water was drawn from a depth of approximately 3 meters.
 The data were logged in one-minute averages using a Sea-Bird Electronics, Inc., SBE 45 MicroTSG Thermosalinograph and a Wetlabs Wetstar fluorometer. - 2) ADCP: Continuous profiles of ocean currents and acoustic backscatter between 20 and 500 meters deep were measured along the shiptrack from a hull-mounted 150 kHz Acoustic Doppler Current Profiler (ADCP).
 The ADCP raw data are collected and archived for potential data processing ashore. - 3) California Current Ecosystem Long Term Ecological Research Program: The CCE-LTER program augments standard CalCOFI measurements to further characterize the lower trophic levels as well as the carbon system.
-These additional samples, taken at all CalCOFI stations, are for measurements of particulate organic carbon and nitrogen, dissolved organic carbon and nitrogen, taxon-specific phytoplankton pigments, flow-cytometric counts of bacteria and picoautotrophs, microscopic counts of nano- microplankton, determination of mesozooplankton size structure using a Laser Optical Plankton Counter, and mesozooplankton community structure with a Planktonic Rate Processes in Oligotrophic Ocean Systems (PRPOOS) net.
+Measurements of particulate organic carbon and nitrogen, dissolved organic carbon and nitrogen, taxon-specific phytoplankton pigments, flow-cytometric counts of bacteria and picoautotrophs and the determination of mesozooplankton size structure using a Laser Optical Plankton Counter are sampled for all CalCOFI stations.
+On CalCOFI lines 90 and 80 measurements also include microscopic counts of heterotrophic and autotrophic phytoplankton for biomass and abundance and mesozooplankton community structure sampled with the Planktonic Rate Processes in Oligotrophic Ocean Systems (PRPOOS) tow net.
 (M. Ohman, SIO) - Advanced Laser Fluorometer Analyzer (ALFA): Continuous underway analysis of phytoplankton pigment groups and variable fluorescence (F_v/F_m).
 ALFA, developed by A. Chekalyuk at Lamont-Doherty Earth Observatory, uses laser stimulated emission at 405 and 532 nm together with spectral deconvolution analysis to distinguish fluorescence from three types of phycoerythrin, chlorophyll-a, and chromophoric dissolved organic matter (CDOM).
 The ALFA is useful for differentiating the contribution of cyanobacteria and cryptophytes from other phytoplankton taxa present in natural phytoplankton assemblages, as well as for assessing phytoplankton photophysiological status.
 (R. Goericke, SIO) - 5) Southern California Coastal Ocean Observing System (SCCOOS) Nearshore Observations: The objective of these observations is to extend CalCOFI time series to the nearshore.
-Nearshore observations consist of 8 stations at the ends and interspersed with current CalCOFI lines on the 20 m isobath with a standard set of CalCOFI hydrographic observations as well as a CalBOBL net tow, particulate organic carbon and nitrogen, dissolved organic carbon and nitrogen and taxon-specific phytoplankton pigments data.
-(R. Goericke, SIO) - 6) Inorganic Carbon System: The CalCOFI group collected samples for the characterization of the inorganic carbon system at selected locations along the cruise track.
+Nearshore observations consist of 9 stations at the ends and interspersed with current CalCOFI lines on the 20 m isobath with a standard set of CalCOFI hydrographic observations as well as a CalBOBL net tow, particulate organic carbon and nitrogen, dissolved organic carbon and nitrogen and taxon-specific phytoplankton pigments data.
+(R. Goericke, SIO) - 6) Inorganic Carbon System: The CalCOFI group collected samples for the characterization of the inorganic carbon system at 10 selected locations along the cruise track and an additional 6 station transect patterned around 80.55.
 Total inorganic carbon and alkalinity will be measured which will allow the calculation of pH and pCO2.
 The objectives of these measurements are first the long-term characterization of the inorganic carbon system and its response to changing ocean climate and second measurements of pH in the coastal zone in order to monitor the impact of 'corrosive' waters on benthic ecosystems in the Southern California Bight.
 (R. Goericke, SIO) - 7) Marine Mammal Observations: During daylight transits, visual line-transect surveys were conducted by marine mammal observers focusing on cetaceans.
 Acoustic line-transect surveys were performed using a towed hydrophone array which consists of multiple hydrophone elements that sample sounds up to 100 kHz allowing for localization of calling animals.
 Acoustic monitoring also takes place on individual stations using sonobuoys.
-(J. Hildebrand, SIO)
+(J. Hildebrand, SIO) - 8) Nitrate Isotope: Seawater samples are acquired using the CTD-rosette and shipped frozen to Princeton University.
+The nitrogen and oxygen isotopic composition of nitrate is measured using strains of denitrifying bacteria that reduce nitrate to N2O.
+(P. Rafter, Princeton University).